roycan/roycan.github.io/_posts/2018-10-15-ICarchitecture.md

 Policy changes seem to be a fairly regular occurence in IC.
 It would be great if End-Users confident that particular link will give them what they need and failing that, will return empty and not give them anything else that may cause confusion.
 It would be great if End-users are confident that new features will mean new links and would simply expect those to be available in response to policy.
 These benefits are part of implementing a RESTful architecture pattern through the uniform interface constraint.

-There would be two (2) main environements for system usage.
+There would be two (2) main environments for system usage.
 The first is within the IC for data access needs in support of analysis and reportorial requirements.
 The second environment in insurance companies, as a means to submit data and obtain feedback from IC.

 The users for the first environment are IC staff for data access and report generation and IC heads for report consumption.
 The users for the second environement are the insurance company staff to prepare and update requirements as draft submissions and the insurance company head to authorize submissions.